Szymon300101/TableFlow/README.md

 App written in JavaScript using p5.js library.
 Inspired by Daniel Shiffman's video: https://www.youtube.com/watch?v=bl3nc_a1nvs&t=217s
+It is based on cardioid generation with timestables, but it's expanded far beyond standard parameters.
+The app allows to change geometry, animation params and look of the results, to create best looking results.

-Short word about options in the app:
+Short note about options in the app:
 -Corners: Number of corners of Poligon, 0 for circle
 -Max mult/Starting mult: edge multiplication parameters (animation is kind of loop)
 -Num of lines: quite obvious  (from 30 to 450)